ExDiggers/ExDiggers/README.md

 ### Hello!
-✨I am ExDiggers, a developer with 6 months Java experience, and 1 month C# experience (as of January). ✨
+✨I am ExDiggers, a developer with over a half of a year of Java experience, and a little bit of C++ and C# ✨

 My Discord is ExDiggers#7963

-Be sure to check out my repos!